 5. Estimate Future Damages

-6. Follow Rhode Island’s Statute of Limitations
+6. Remember Rhode Island’s Statute of Limitations

-Remember to file a claim or a lawsuit before the statute of limitations expires.
-A statute of limitations is the state’s deadline for seeking legal action after an accident.
+Don’t forget to file a claim and don’t put off taking legal action for too long.
+According to Rhode Island personal injury law, a legal action – like a car accident lawsuit – must be filed before the statute of limitations expires.
+A statute of limitations is the state’s deadline for seeking legal compensation after an accident.

 7. Don’t Talk to the Other Insurance Company

 An insurance adjuster from the at-fault party’s insurance company will more than likely call you in the days or weeks following your motor vehicle accident.
 The insurance company is a business, so their goal is to nullify or diminish your claim to save themselves money.
 They may do this by trying to get a recorded statement where you admit fault for the accident or minimize your injuries.